WrestleMania I: Reception

+Several of the undercard matches received a more negative reception.
+Reviewing for tjrwrestling, John Canton rated the Body Slam Challenge between Big John Studd and Andre The Giant as a "Dud", stating it needed "to be two minutes tops" and noting how limited both men were.
+Reviewing for 411mania, Kevin Pantoja was mildly more positive, highlighting the "novelty of someone possibly body slamming Andre The Giant" and it's nature as "pure spectacle", but stated it had plenty of "plodding moments".

 Aftermath

 Approximately three months after WrestleMania, on July 6, 1985, Greg Valentine lost the Intercontinental Championship back to Tito Santana in a cage match.
 At about the same time, Nikolai Volkoff and The Iron Sheik lost the WWF Tag Team Championship back to The U.S. Express.
-They held the title until August, when the team of Brutus Beefcake and Greg Valentine, later known as the Dream Team, became the new champions.
+They held the titles until August, when the team of Brutus Beefcake and Greg Valentine, later known as the Dream Team, became the new champions.

 On July 8, 1985, Don Muraco won the inaugural King of The Ring tournament by defeating the Iron Sheik in the finals.

-After André the Giant defeated Big John Studd at the event, Studd formed a tag team with King Kong Bundy, and the duo faced André and Hulk Hogan on a number of occasions.
+After André the Giant defeated Big John Studd at the event, Studd formed a tag team with King Kong Bundy, and the duo faced André and Hulk Hogan on several occasions.
 Later, the team of Studd and Bundy teamed up in Handicap matches—a two against one wrestling match—against André, which renewed the feud between André and Studd.

 In late 1985, Wendi Richter lost her WWF Women's Championship in controversial fashion.
 She wrestled a masked female wrestler known as The Spider Lady, who pinned Richter to win the title.
 After the match, the Spider Lady was revealed as the Fabulous Moolah.
 This finish was a screwjob, i.e. one participant (in this case Richter) was unaware of the planned title change.
 Richter left the WWF shortly after, and Moolah held the title for approximately two years.

 In a new storyline after WrestleMania, Roddy Piper began training Bob Orton as a boxer.
-Hulk Hogan accepted a challenge on the behalf of Mr. T to face Orton in a match on the February 15, 1986 Saturday Night's Main Event V. After Mr. T won the match, Orton and Piper attacked him, leading to a boxing match at WrestleMania 2 between Piper and Mr. T. At the second annual WrestleMania, Piper was disqualified in the Fourth round.
+Hulk Hogan accepted a challenge on the behalf of Mr. T to face Orton in a match on the February 15, 1986 Saturday Night's Main Event V. After Mr. T won the match, Orton and Piper attacked him, leading to a boxing match at WrestleMania 2 between Piper and Mr. T. At the second annual WrestleMania, Piper was disqualified in the fourth round.